nfelnlp/nfelnlp.github.io/service/index.md

 # Co-Organizer
-[YNLG – The 1st Workshop for Young Researchers in Natural Language Generation](https://2025.inlgmeeting.org/workshops-tutorials-young-researcher.html), co-located with INLG 2025 @ Hanoi, Vietnam
+[YNLG – The 1st Workshop for Young Researchers in Natural Language Generation](https://2025.inlgmeeting.org/workshops-tutorials-young-researcher.html), co-located with INLG 2025 @ Hanoi, Vietnam.
+Co-organized with Alyssa Allen, Rudali Huidrom, Michela Lorandi, Adarsa Sivaprasad, and Patricia Schmidtova.

 # Editor
 ### Proceedings of the ISCA/ITG Workshop on Diversity in Large Speech and Language Models